The goalkeeper has one of the most important jobs during a game of soccer.

 Sometimes, injuries or illness may leave a team without a designated goalkeeper or a substitute goalkeeper to take their place.

-Perhaps, if you are playing soccer for fun, you may be short on players to begin with – so how can you continue playing soccer without a goalkeeper?
+Perhaps, if you are playing soccer for fun, you may be short on players, so how can you continue playing soccer without a goalkeeper?

-Without a goalkeeper, you cannot officially continue play and if you are just playing for fun, then you will be at a serious disadvantage that can cost you the game.
+Without a goalkeeper, you cannot officially continue gameplay, and if you are playing for fun, you will be at a serious disadvantage that can cost you the game.

-After all, even if there is no one else on the field, an opposing team cannot win if a goalkeeper blocks every strike they make.
+After all, even if no one else is on the field, an opposing team cannot win if a goalkeeper blocks every strike they make.

-So, you have to find a goalkeeper to replace the one you have lost – but from where?
+So, you must find a goalkeeper to replace the one you lost – but from where?

-In this event, some teams will choose a defender or midfielder to take over the role as goalkeeper.
+Some teams will choose a defender or midfielder to take over as goalkeeper in this event.

-They will still have to play the game with a player down but they must have someone in the goals for the game to continue at all.
+They will still have to play the game with a player down, but they must have someone in the goals for the game to continue.

 An alternative move made by some soccer managers is that they will swap out an outfielder with their substitute goalkeeper waiting on the bench.